MrFastZombie/AsphaltRoadsPatched/readme.md

 ## Known issues

-**"I'm using 'Asphalt Roads' along with 'Alien Biomes' and other mods and are constantly getting errors about missing tiles"**
+**~~"I'm using 'Asphalt Roads' along with 'Alien Biomes' and other mods and are constantly getting errors about missing tiles"~~**

-Factorio's limit for the number of different tile prototypes a game can use at a time is hard-coded. **Currently this limit is 255 tiles**.
-If you load multiple mods that add a lot of new tiles (like "Alien Biomes" and "Dectorio"), this might be a problem, as "Asphalt Roads" allone needs 65 free tile slots to work properly (assuming all tiles being enabled).
+~~Factorio's limit for the number of different tile prototypes a game can use at a time is hard-coded. **Currently this limit is 255 tiles**.
+If you load multiple mods that add a lot of new tiles (like "Alien Biomes" and "Dectorio"), this might be a problem, as "Asphalt Roads" allone needs 65 free tile slots to work properly (assuming all tiles being enabled).~~

-If you experience problems, please try disabling some of the markings in Asphalt roads' mod options.
+~~If you experience problems, please try disabling some of the markings in Asphalt roads' mod options.
 Disabling both double line road line markings, for example, will free up 24 slots.
-If other mods allow disabling some of their tiles, please consider using those options, too.
+If other mods allow disabling some of their tiles, please consider using those options, too.~~

-Unfortunately, the Factorio devs do not consider raising this limit in the foreseeable future, so a bit of tinkering is unavoidable.
+~~Unfortunately, the Factorio devs do not consider raising this limit in the foreseeable future, so a bit of tinkering is unavoidable.~~

+**Note from MrFastZombie:** *This issue should no longer occur as the Factorio devs increased the tile limit in 2.0.*